Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 17 Agustus 2025 10.58.48 UTC
+- WIB: Minggu, 17 Agustus 2025 11.40.10 UTC
-- WITA: Minggu, 17 Agustus 2025 11.58.48 UTC
+- WITA: Minggu, 17 Agustus 2025 12.40.10 UTC
-- WIT: Minggu, 17 Agustus 2025 12.58.48 UTC
+- WIT: Minggu, 17 Agustus 2025 13.40.10 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: nature
+Kategori: inspirational